gabbersepp/dev.to-posts/blog-posts/analyzing-performance-trap/analyzing-performance-trap.md

 2: array[20] = 1;
 ```

 What will happen?
 An `IndexOutOfRange` exception will be thrown.
-This is possible because .NET ensures (were necessary) that the index is lower then the size of the array.
+This is possible because .NET ensures that the index is lower then the size of the array.
 Of course that check costs time so I wanted to know if I would be able to omit those checks.

 I put a breakpoint at line 2, switched to the `Release` profile and started debugging.